wzr1337/rsi.server/README.md

 ## Build it

-To nuild the server, use
+To build the server, use

 ```sh
 $ gulp build